Louis Nirenberg: Biography

-Nirenberg was born in Hamilton, Ontario to Ukrainian Jewish immigrants.
+Nirenberg was born in Hamilton, Ontario to Jewish immigrants from the Russian Empire.
 He attended Baron Byng High School and McGill University, completing his BS in both mathematics and physics in 1945.
 Through a summer job at the National Research Council of Canada, he came to know Ernest Courant's wife Sara Paul.
 She spoke to Courant's father, the eminent mathematician Richard Courant, for advice on where Nirenberg should apply to study theoretical physics.
 Following their discussion, Nirenberg was invited to enter graduate school at the Courant Institute of Mathematical Sciences at New York University.
 In 1949, he obtained his doctorate in mathematics, under the direction of James Stoker.
 In his doctoral work, he solved the "Weyl problem" in differential geometry, which had been a well-known open problem since 1916.

 Following his doctorate, he became a professor at the Courant Institute, where he remained for the rest of his career.
 He was the advisor of 45 PhD students, and published over 150 papers with a number of coauthors, including notable collaborations with Henri Berestycki, Haïm Brezis, Luis Caffarelli, and Yanyan Li, among many others.
 He continued to carry out mathematical research until the age of 87.
 On January 26, 2020, Nirenberg died at the age of 94.

 Nirenberg's work was widely recognized, including the following awards and honors: